Yanagawa

 How long is the Yanagawa river boat cruise?

-The standard donko-bune boat tour takes about 70 minutes, covering 4.5 km through the canal network.
-Tours depart every 15-30 minutes from multiple boarding points.
-Reservations aren't required but recommended on weekends.
+The standard donko-bune boat tour takes about 70 minutes, covering 4.5 km through the moat-and-canal network.
+Boats depart every 15–30 minutes from four boarding points.
+Tickets are 2,000 yen for adults, 1,000 yen for children.
+Reservations aren't required for individuals but are recommended on cherry blossom season weekends.
+The boatman's traditional songs are part of the experience.

 What is the best season to visit Yanagawa?

-Each season offers unique charm: cherry blossoms (late March-April), fresh green willows (May-June), autumn foliage (November), and kotatsu-heated boats in winter.
-The Yanagawa Hina Matsuri doll festival (February-April) decorates the town with thousands of hanging ornaments.
+Each season offers unique charm: cherry blossoms (late March–early April) frame the canals; fresh green willows (May–June) provide a cool atmosphere; autumn foliage in November; and kotatsu-heated boats with leg warmers in winter (December–February) for a uniquely cozy experience.
+The Yanagawa Hinamatsuri 'Sagemon' doll festival (February 11–April 3) decorates the town with thousands of hanging hina ornaments — the most photogenic time.

 What is seiro-mushi and where can I try it?

-Seiro-mushi is Yanagawa's signature dish: grilled eel on rice steamed in a lacquered wooden box, infusing the rice with eel flavor.
-Try it at Motoyoshiya (since 1681) or Wakamatsuyashouten near the boarding points.
-Expect to pay 3,000-4,000 yen.
+Seiro-mushi is Yanagawa's signature dish: kabayaki-style grilled eel placed on rice that's been seasoned with eel sauce, then steamed in a lacquered wooden box, infusing the rice with rich umami flavor.
+The most famous restaurants near the boarding points are Motoyoshiya (since 1681), Wakamatsuya, and Kanesho.
+Expect to pay 3,000–4,000 yen for a set meal.
+Reservations are recommended for popular spots, especially for lunch.

 🏙️ Other City in Fukuoka